 Also, help yourselves to the comments section below.

 It helps this website quite a bit if people are interacting with the articles.
 That means the Google robots are going to show it to more people.
-They’re going to be like, “hey people reading or listening to this on the podcast are commenting, they’re discussing things you need to know”.
+They’re going to be like, “hey people reading are commenting, they’re discussing things you need to know”.
 Your thoughts matter, so do it, click some buttons and stuff.